 - Dental implants can replace two or more missing teeth.

-- Dental implants help to preserve the jaw bone.
+- They help preserve the jaw bone after tooth loss.

-- Dental implant restorations are esthetic and very comfortable.
+- The restorations are aesthetically pleasing and very comfortable.

 - Dental implant technology has improved dramatically in the last decade.

 The answer: ALL of the statements are true!

 Brush up on your dental implant knowledge.
 Here are some of the most frequently asked questions about dental implants in Philadelphia, PA by Dr. Pamela G. Doray.

 Dr. Doray offers many types of dental implant systems and prices vary widely depending on the complexity of the case as well as the materials selected.
 You can expect dental implants to be in the neighborhood of $5000-$7000 per tooth.